mitnk/cicada/docs/scripting.md

 > See also [the source builtin](https://github.com/mitnk/cicada/blob/master/docs/built-in-cmd.md#source).

-Command like `$ cicada foo.sh` would create a new session and run the commands in file `foo.sh`.
-If you want to run then in current shell session, you can run it with `$ source foo.sh`.
+Command like `$ cicada foo.sh` would create a new session and run the commands of file `foo.sh`.
+If you want to run them in current shell session, you can run it with `$ source foo.sh`.

 ## Using Builtins

 In scripts, you could also use cicada's [builtins](https://github.com/mitnk/cicada/blob/master/docs/built-in-cmd.md).
-For example, you can include extra RC configs at the end of `~/.cicadarc` file:
+For example, you can include extra RC configs with `source` at the end of `~/.cicadarc` file:
 ([RC file](https://github.com/mitnk/cicada/blob/master/docs/rc-file.md)
 itself is also a valid cicada script).